-- 3. Light the fire.
-An ember bed will quickly be formed by lighting with firestarters, Morsø kindling bags or 7-10 pieces of twisted paper under the dry kindling wood. - 4.
-After lighting, partially close the door, leaving it open an inch or two to allow in plenty of combustion air.
+3. Light the fire.

+- 4. After lighting, partially close the door, leaving it open an inch or two to allow in plenty of combustion air.

 5. When the chimney is warm after about 5-10 minutes, the door should be closed.
-A suitable layer of ember will be formed after about 15-20 minutes.
+A suitable laver of ember will be formed after about 15-20 minutes.